4 ways that we spend less on baby clothes

 Because babies grow so quickly, they don’t usually have a chance to “ruin” their clothes, which makes reusing them with other babies such an easy way to save on clothing costs.

-Infant clothing is one of those expenses that is necessary, but it doesn’t have to be costly.
+Infant clothing is one of those expenses that are necessary, but it doesn’t have to be costly.

 By avoiding high-end clothing stores and passing them down, sharing, and buying used, it’s not difficult to spend less on baby clothes.
 Save your pennies for the more expensive baby items (such as a crib or car seat).